 "One of those hidden lil gems off the beaten track.
-Had no idea it existed, hard to believe because of the price and quality should put it
+Had no idea it existed, hard to believe because of the price and quality should put it on the map.

 Good location away from the hustle and bustle, well kept gardens.
 Staff super friendly.
 Quality of the food is second to none... and then the price.
 No compromise for either.
-Coffee is
+Coffee is great.